 His book, Otherwise Known as the Human Condition – a selection of essays from Anglo-English Attitudes and Working the Room – was published in the US in April 2011 and was awarded the 2011 National Book Critics Circle award for Criticism.
 His book, Zona, about Andrei Tarkovsky’s film Stalker, was published in the US in Spring 2012.
 He also wrote Another Great Day at Sea: Life Aboard the USS George H.W.
 Bush and White Sands: Experiences from the Outside World.
-His new book, The Street Philosophy of Garry Winogrand, is about photographer Garry Winogrand.
-In February 2019 Broadsword Calling Danny Boy, about the film Where Eagles Dare, will be published in the UK by Penguin and in the US by Pantheon.
+His book, The Street Philosophy of Garry Winogrand, is about photographer Garry Winogrand.
+His most recent book, Broadsword Calling Danny Boy, about the film Where Eagles Dare, was published in the UK by Penguin and in the US by Pantheon.

 In 2015 Dyer was awarded a Windham Cambell Prize for non-fiction and elected to the American Academy of Arts and Science.
 He lives in Los Angeles where he is Writer in Residence at USC.